Dottie Brown of the School of Veterinary Medicine comments on hemangiosarcoma.

 School of Veterinary Medicine

-Peter Dodson of the School of Veterinary Medicine is quoted about studying species that were misclassified.
+Nicola Mason of the School of Veterinary Medicine is mentioned for studying cancer vaccine trials.

 For years, scientists have observed that tumor cells from certain breast cancer patients with aggressive forms of the disease contained low levels of mitochondrial DNA.
 But, until recently, no one was able to explain how this characteristic influenced disease progression.

 Lisa Murphy of the School of Veterinary Medicine comments on the FDA studying jerky pet treats.

 By the time bone cancer is diagnosed in a pet dog, it is often too late to save the animal’s life.
 Instead, the goal of treatment is to keep the dog as comfortable and free of pain as possible for as long as possible.

 The University of Pennsylvania’s Nicola Mason, an assistant professor of medicine and pathobiology in the School of Veterinary Medicine, studies the immune systems of dogs, which happen to share many traits with those of humans.

 Vitelliform macular dystrophy, also known as Best disease, is one of a group of vision-robbing conditions called bestrophinopathies that affect children and young adults.
 Caused by inherited mutations in the BEST1 gene, these diseases cause severe declines in central vision as patients age.